mjcarant0/dsa_laboratory_exercise_3/exercise_1/README.md

         print(f"{key} not found in the list.")
         return False
 ```
-- **Purpose:** To be added
+- **Purpose:** To find whether a given value exists in the list.
 - **How:**
-  - To be Added
-  - To be Added
-  - To be Added
+  - Starts from the head and checks each node’s data.
+  - If it matches the key, it prints a message and returns True.
+  - If it reaches the end without finding it, prints “not found”.

 ---

 ```python
 ll = LinkedList()
 ```
-- **Purpose:** To be added
+- **Purpose:** To create an empty linked list that can hold nodes.
 - **How:**
-  - To be Added
-  - To be Added
-  - To be Added
+  - Calls the LinkedList constructor.
+  - The head starts as None.

 ---